ash-kick/event-pop-app/README.md

 ## (1) travel planning app

--    upload travel details inlcluding but not limited to:
+-    upload travel details including but not limited to:
      -    dates
      -    flights
      -    train tickets
      -    activites
      -    restaurants
--    add people to trips to share iteneraries
+-    add people to trips to share itineraries
--    set up notifications to remind yourself about upcoming itenerary or planning action items
+-    set up notifications to remind yourself about upcoming itinerary or planning action items
--    AI helper to suggest activities around the area of other events in the itenerary
+-    AI helper to suggest activities around the area of other events in the itinerary

 ## (2) recipe/meal planning app

 -    upload family recipes (or any recipes) from pdfs/hand written recipes
 -    shopping list builder
 -    create recipe books to store and categorize recipes
--    base list of recipes from recipe api available
+-    base list of recipes from recipe API available
 -    share "recipe books" with friends/family

 ## (3) event recommendation app